AsherBond/cato/INSTALL.md

 ### Initial Configuration

-After Cato services are started, one last step remains - the initial configuration of the system.
+After all services are started, one last step remains - the initial configuration of the system.

-Note: in a default Cato install, no Cloud endpoints are defined.
+Note: in a default install, no Cloud endpoints are defined.
 Service providers such as Amazon AWS have a known set of Cloud endpoints.
-To configure Cato with the default AWS Endpoints, add the following option to the configure command.
+To configure **automate** with the default AWS Endpoints, add the following option to the configure command.
 (Predefined Clouds can be added at any time in the Cato Admin UI as well.)

 This can be done via a web browser, or the *curl* command line utility.